 Talking through negative experiences will put pessimistic thoughts to rest and pave the way for a more positive conversation.

-You can then focus the discussion on how their experience is going to have a positive impact on their life.
+You can then focus the discussion on how their experience will have a positive impact on their life.
 This will alter their perspective and get them to think about how they will grow into a more experienced and confident person.
 Changing them forever, for the best.

 It's about a shift from being a victim to being someone empowered to take on any obstacle that lies ahead.
 They'll be able to move forward with a renewed sense of purpose.
 Their trip will be reframed and may actually make their time away feel shorter.